fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <img style="float: center;" src="/images/ambrym.png">

 Comparison of X, C and L band data of the 2018 Ambrym dike intrusion and submarine eruption.
-The coherence of Sentinel-1 data during the eruption is almost zero due to more than 1 m of displacement exceeding the deformation gradient required to sustain coehrence.
-Therefore L-band data provides the best deformation measurements form InSAR.
-However, the L-band azimuth offsets are corrupted from ionosphere while X_band azimuth offsets are very clean and show the along-track displacement resulting from the dike opening.
-The conclusion is that complex eruptions under difficult environmental conditions require to use multiplatform SAR data
+The coherence of Sentinel-1 data during the eruption is almost zero due to more than 1 m of displacement exceeding the deformation gradient required to sustain coherence.
+Therefore L-band data provides the best deformation measurements from InSAR due to the longer wavelength of L-band data.
+However, the L-band azimuth offsets are corrupted by dispersive ionospheric streaks while azimuth offsets calculated from high resolution stripmap X-band data (2 m/pixel) are not affected by these effects due to their smaller wavelength and nicely show the along-track displacement resulting from the dike opening.
+The conclusion is that complex eruptions under difficult environmental conditions like tropical rainforest require to use multiplatform SAR data.

 ### **Relevant publications**